How to Deload on a Workout Program

 Improving progress by doing less

-Boostcamp’s very own Michael Liu sat down with Dr. Eric Helms to discuss what a deload is, and how to properly implement it into your workout regimens.
+Boostcamp’s very own Michael Liu sat down with Dr. Eric Helms to discuss what a deload is, and how to properly implement it into your workout regimens, whether you are training for powerlifting or even bodybuilding.

 What is a Deload?

 So, to those of you that may not know exactly what a deload is, let’s discuss.
 Many have the idea that a deload is just going into the gym for a week and hitting light weights and mediocre workouts, basically just getting a quick pump.
-However, it is much more than that.
+However, it is much more than that if you want to see some serious progress.

-In weight training, a deload is a period of time in which you reduce the amount of weight and/ volume that you train at.
+In weight training, a deload is a period of time in which you reduce the amount of weight and volume that you train at.
 A deload is typically a week-long period of training sessions.
 The idea is that it provides your body a break from your grueling, heavier load workouts so that you get a break both mentally and physically, and can recover faster and more efficiently.
+Deload weeks are recommended every 8-to-10 weeks of hard training in programs like Bigger Leaner Stronger and Thinner Leaner Stronger.

 When to Use a Deload